 All unit packets of tobacco products must carry a unique identifier (UI), also known as a traceability marking.
 When the unit packet is handled and transported, the events shall be recorded and the information transferred to a central database.
 The financial transactions linked to the tobacco product are also recorded in the database.

 A tobacco product may not be sold if it does not have the UI.
-The unique identifier codes and unique identity tags are generated and issued by the authorized ID issuer.
+Identifier codes, UIs and corresponding human-readable codes are generated and issued by the competent ID issuer.

 The secondary repository is a central database that contains a copy of all traceability data stored in the primary repositories.

-After a procurement process, the Commission appointed Dentsu Aegis Network Switzerland AG as the supplier of the secondary repository.
-More information on and from the supplier can be found on the EU Commission's website:
+In June 2023, the Commission appointed Dentsu International Switzerland AG as the supplier of the secondary repository.
+More information on and from the supplier can be found on the EU Commission's website, see Secondary data storage provider:

 The secondary repository provides technical specifications and data dictionary for the traceability system.
-These documents and other information are available on the website for economic operators set up by Dentsu Aegis.
+These documents and other information are available on the website for economic operators set up by Dentsu International.